 “Update: The performance is better in Linux than in Windows 7.”

-Reviews indicate that grinding in the game can be tedious and frustrating, with some players finding it difficult and repetitive.
-However, others appreciate the option to simplify gameplay through on-screen prompts and automatic sequences, which can alleviate some of the monotony.
+Reviews indicate that the grinding aspect of the game can be tedious and frustrating, with some players finding the timing difficult and repetitive.
+However, others appreciate the option to simplify gameplay through on-screen prompts or automatic sequences, which can alleviate some of the monotony.
 Overall, opinions are mixed, with some enjoying the challenge while others feel it detracts from the experience.

 “My son quit because he found it quite tedious and the timing difficult, but I've completed it twice.”

-Character development in Dragon's Lair is appreciated for its rich lore and influences from Disney, with characters like Dirk resembling figures from classic animated films such as "The Sword in the Stone" and "Space Ace."
-This blend of familiar design elements enhances the overall appeal and depth of the characters.
+Character development in Dragon's Lair is appreciated for its rich lore and distinct character designs that draw inspiration from Disney animations, with notable similarities between characters like Dirk and Kay from "The Sword in the Stone."
+This blend of storytelling and visual style enhances the overall appeal of the characters.

 “Fantastic animation (which is to be expected from Don Bluth) that looks even better on a modern screen, epic soundtrack, iconic characters, creative rooms and obstacles that are challenging on a scale ranging from a blink of frustration to nearly slamming the keyboard against the nearest object, and an overall enchanting atmosphere.”